sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 Bob then sends the ciphertext to Alice, who uses her private key to generate the shared secret key.
 The idea is that someone in the middle, listening into the exchanged public keys and ciphertexts will not be able to recover the shared secret key that Alice and Bob learns.
 Hence, Alice and Bob can use their shared secret key to establish secure symmetric communication.
+For ML-KEM, this shared secret is always 32 bytes, and is indistinguishable from random by an adversary (that is, it could be used directly as a symmetric key).

 One common misunderstanding of the term KEM is the expectation that Bob freely chooses the shared secret, and encrypts that when sending to Alice.
 While there do exist KEMs where this is true, this is not true for ML-KEM.
-In ML-KEM is that randomness from both sides are used to contribute to the shared secret.
+In ML-KEM, randomness from both sides are used to contribute to the shared secret.
 That is, ML-KEM internally generates the shared secret in a way that Bob cannot select the value.
 Now, Bob can generate a number of ciphertext/shared secret pairs, and select the shared secret that he prefers,